SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

 If a command has child commands, a :javadoc:`CommandExecutor`, set through :javadoc:`Builder#executor(CommandExecutor)` and the parameters for the executor are set to optional.
-The behavior of error in selection and argument parsing of child commands is dependent on whether this parent executor exists.

-If a parent exector has not been set, then if the requested child command could not be found or the arguments cannot be parsed, then an :javadoc:`ArgumentParseException` will be thrown.
+What happens with errors in selection and argument parsing of child commands is dependent on whether this parent executor exists.
+If a parent exector has not been set, and if the requested child command could not be found or the arguments cannot be parsed, then an :javadoc:`ArgumentParseException` will be thrown.

 .. warning::

-    If a ``ArgumentParseException`` is unhandled, then the Minecraft brigader system will tell the user that the command doesn't exist.
+    If an ``ArgumentParseException`` is not handled, then the Minecraft Brigadier system will tell the user that the command doesn't exist.

 If the child executor throws an exception, the fallback executor is not executed and the error message from the child